Rosa 'David Thompson': Felicitas Svejda

 Felicitas Svejda was born November 8, 1920, in Vienna, Austria.
 She studied agricultural science at the University of Natural Resources and Life Sciences in Vienna, where she earned a PhD in 1948.
 She moved to Canada in 1953, and was hired by the Canadian Department of Agriculture's research division in Ottawa, Ontario.
-Her first project was researching cereal grains, but later began working with ornamental plants.
-Svejda was given a new project in 1961 to create a series of winter hardy roses, which would thrive in the coldest regions of Canada, with sub-freezing winter temperatures of -50 C, and would also flower regularly during Canada's short growing season.
+Her first project was researching cereal grains, but later she began working with ornamental plants.
+Svejda was given a new project in 1961 to create a series of winter-hardy roses, which would thrive in the coldest regions of Canada, with sub-freezing winter temperatures of -50 C, and would also flower regularly during Canada's short growing season.

 With no prior knowledge of roses, Svejvda developed a successful rose-breeding program at the Central Experimental Farm (CEF) in Ottawa.
 From the 1960s to the 1980s, she introduced many new cultivars, including 22 roses in the Explorer Rose Series, named in honour of Canadian explorers.
 Some of her most popular cultivars are: 'John Cabot', 'Alexander MacKenzie', 'Henry Kelsey', and 'Jens Munk'.
 Svejvda led the rose-breeding program at CEF for 25 years, until her retirement in 1985.
 Her roses continued to be introduced in Canada well into the 1990s.
 Svejda died Jan.
-19, 2016 in Ottawa at the age 95.
+19, 2016, in Ottawa at the age of 95.